mustafa-Mlab/mkhGatekeeper-basic/README.md

 * Businesses wanting to restrict access to sensitive information.

-# Installation
+## Installation

 Upload the mkhgatekeeper-basic folder to the /wp-content/plugins/ directory of your WordPress site.
 Activate the plugin through the 'Plugins' menu in WordPress.

-== Usage ==
+**Usage**

-Edit a post or create a new one.
+- Edit a post or create a new one.
-Scroll down to the 'Post Options' metabox.
+- Scroll down to the 'Post Options' metabox.
-Check the box labeled 'Require Login to View' to restrict access to logged-in users only.
+- Check the box labeled 'Require Login to View' to restrict access to logged-in users only.
 Publish or update your post.

 # Changelog

-= 1.0.0 =
+** 1.0.0 **

 Initial release with basic login-based content access control.